Office of Articulation & Transfer Policy

 No more than 135 credits (lower- or upper-division) may be accepted in transfer for a bachelor’s degree.
 Transfer credit shall be accepted for upper- division credit only when earned at an accredited four-year, degree-granting institution as upper-division credit.

-Advanced Placement: Credit for minimum scores on Advanced Placement examinations given by the College Board is awarded upon receipt of official score reports.
-Official scores should be submitted to the Office of Admissions.
-See the Sources of Credit list immediately following this section of the catalog for current score requirements and corresponding credits awarded.
+Advanced Placement (AP): Eastern Washington University will award credit for minimum scores of 3 or above on AP examinations given by the College Board.
+Credit is awarded upon receipt of official score reports to the Office of Admissions.
+May be subject to maximum credit limits.
+See the Sources of Credit list for current score requirements and corresponding credits awarded.

 College in the High School Credits: Applicants with credits earned through College in the High School programs must meet freshmen admission criteria.
 College in the High School courses will be accepted as transferable college credit if they are from a regionally accredited college or university and are consistent with Eastern’s general transfer credit policy.

 College-Level Examination Program (CLEP): Eastern Washington University will award credit for CLEP tests.
 Acceptability of credits toward major requirements or general education core requirements is determined by the appropriate department.
-See the Sources of Credit list that immediately follows this section of the catalog for current score requirements and corresponding credits awarded.
+May be subject to maximum credit limits.
+See the Sources of Credit list for current score requirements and corresponding credits awarded.

-Experiential Credit: For information on evaluation of experience for credit, see the information under Interdisciplinary Studies in the alphabetical academic program listings in the center of the catalog or contact Interdisciplinary Studies, 361 Senior Hall, EWU, Cheney, WA 99004-2442; phone 509.359.2402.
+Experiential Credit: For information on evaluation of experience for credit, see the information under Interdisciplinary Studies in the alphabetical academic program listings or contact Interdisciplinary Studies, 361 Senior Hall, EWU, Cheney, WA 99004-2442; phone 509.359.2402.

 Foreign Educational Credentials: Students interested in information about credit awarded for selected foreign educational credentials should contact the Office of Admissions.

 International Transfer Students: International students interested in transferring credits from a foreign country should submit an evaluated transcript from an evaluation agency and provide individual course descriptions in English of all courses student plans to transfer to EWU.
-Click a list of accredited agencies.
+List of accredited agencies.

-International Baccalaureate: Eastern Washington University will award credit for Higher Level International Baccalaureate exam results of 5 or better.
-Acceptability of credits toward major requirements or General Education Core Requirements (GECRs) is determined by the appropriate department.
-See the Sources of Credit list that immediately follows this section of the catalog for current score requirements and corresponding credits awarded.
+International Baccalaureate (IB): Eastern Washington University may award credit for Standard and Higher Level IB exam results of 4 or above.
+Acceptability of credits toward major requirements or Breadth Area Core Requirements (BACRs) is determined by the appropriate department.
+Additionally, EWU recognizes the IB Diploma and awards three courses (15 quarter-credits) distributed evenly among three general education areas (Natural Sciences, Social Sciences, Arts and Humanities).
+May be subject to maximum credit limits.
+See the Sources of Credit list for current score requirements and corresponding credits awarded.

 Military Credits: Eastern Washington University will award credit for military training applicable to the student’s intended certificate or degree requirements.
 Documentation of successfully completed military training or program as part of his or her military service, such as the Joint Services Transcript or the Community College of the Air Force transcript, should be submitted to the Office of Admissions for credential evaluation.
 Determination of course applicability will be supported through the use of the American Council on Education military guide (Education, 2015).